UK Batik: A Rich Tradition in British Art and Culture

 Differences between British Batik and other Batik styles

 British batik differs from other batik designs in a number of ways.
 British Batik uses brushes to apply the wax instead of canting, which is how Indonesian batik is usually made.
-While American and German batik frequently use dye and wax to produce elaborate patterns, African batik is distinguished by its strong patterns and vivid colors.
+While American and German batik frequently use dye and wax to produce elaborate patterns, African batik is distinguished by its strong patterns and vivid colors such as Indigo.

 Comparison with Indonesian, African, American, and German Batik